When you upload a video to Spotlightr there are few things that happen:

 Your video is uploaded, however, it still needs to be optimized and converted and that process may take some time, depending on the size of your video.
 Please be patient.
 The conversion process takes about 60% of the time of the length of the video.
 So a 3 minute video will take around 1 minute 40 seconds to finish.
 A 10 minute video will take around 6 minutes to finish, etc.

-All resolutions will be available and your video will appear in "My Files" soon.
+All resolutions will be available and your original video file will appear in "My Files" soon.

 Q: Can we delete the original file after it's been converted & encoded?